Mexican Street Corn Casserole

 - 2 large eggs

 - 1 large aluminum roasting pan

 Preheat the oven to 350 degrees.
-Place the cortina cheese in the food processor and reserve 1/2.
+Place the cotija cheese in the food processor, pulse until just crumbled and reserve 1/2.

-Combine the corn, mayonnaise, sour cream, jack cheese, parmesan, and egg and mix until combined.
+In a medium bowl, combine the corn, mayonnaise, sour cream, jack cheese, garlic powder, chili powder, paprika, salt, lime juice, one-half the cotija cheese and egg.
+Whisk until combined.
 Grease a large disposable aluminum roasting pan with butter.
 Pour the mixture in the prepared pan and bake uncovered, for 45 - 60 minutes.

-To serve, sprinkle 1 cup cotija cheese over the casserole.
+To serve, sprinkle remaining cotija cheese over the casserole.

 You might also like

 Explore Aloha Dreams